 To recap, free website hosting often comes with drawbacks, but it’s a great option if you’re testing out a hosting provider and/or website builder.
 Or even if you’re starting small and will be able to upgrade the minute you need more features.
 If the site you need to create is temporary or single-use, free hosting can be a good way to go.
 Otherwise, maybe a cheap hosting plan is your best option.
 The biggest providers out there tend to have budget-friendly (or at least friendlier) options.

 If money is an object to you or your brand, we feel like any of these choices will do you just fine.
-While budget options aren’t always the most robust or powerful, you can absolutely be a success by choosing the best one for you.
+When looking for cheap WordPress hosting, budget options aren’t always the most robust or powerful.
+But you can absolutely be a success by choosing the best one for you.
 And any of the hosts on this list should have something for you.

 Don’t see your favorite host in this post?
 Tell us about even more hosting options in the comments!